 A porcupine has soft hair that is mixed with sharp quills on its back, sides, and tail.
 The quills usually lie flat until the porcupine is threatened.
 And while the quills detach easily when touched, they do not actually shoot out as once thought.

-The quills usually lie flat until the porcupine is threatened.
-Their soft hair is mixed with sharp quills on their back, sides, and tail.
-The quills detach easily when touched, but do not shoot out as once thought.
+Still, it’s never a good idea to threaten a porcupine!
 An encounter with a threatened porcupine may leave humans and animals with embedded quills that are difficult to remove.
 The quills will grow again to replace the lost ones.
 There can be as many as 30,000 quills on a porcupine.
-It would be a good idea not to threaten a porcupine!

 The average life span of a porcupine is 5 to 7 years.
 There head and body is 25 to 36 inches, and the tail 8 to 10 inches.
 The weight can be from 12 to 35 pounds.
 A litter is between one and four.
 Babies are born with soft quills which harden in a few days.
 Within two months the young porcupines are ready to live on their own.

 In general, we don’t love the idea of keeping wild animals as pets, though we do think they are always exceptions for the right animal and the right person and the right condition.
 It does happen, we found several instances of pet porcupines online . . .

 A porcupine who thinks it’s a puppy!
 This 5 year-old porcupine was someone’s pet.
 He is romping around in circles and jumping in a desperate puppy-like plea for attention, even dropping onto his back for belly rubs.

 The Huffington Post shared that video but also stated that at HuffPost Green they in no way condone keeping wild animals as pets.
 We concur, HuffPost.